How to Install Vivaldi Browser on Debian

 Update Vivaldi Browser

 Vivaldi receives updates through your standard system update process.
-Check for and install updates with:
+To update all packages including Vivaldi, run:

 sudo apt update && sudo apt upgrade